Meriamsikini/Moroccan-Political-Insight/README.md

 # 🟢 Moroccan-Political-Insight

 **Moroccan-Political-Insight** is a comprehensive project designed to analyze and visualize political opinions and trends in Morocco.
-It implements a **real-time Big Data pipeline**, leverages a **large language model (Mistral 7B)** for tweet classification, and performs **parallel sentiment analysis in Java**.
+It implements a **real-time Big Data pipeline**, leverages a **large language model (Mistral 7B)** for tweet classification.
 Finally, the results are presented in an interactive **Streamlit dashboard**.

 ---